TheWeirdDev/theweirddev.github.io/_posts/2015-06-10-cmis-aspect.markdown

 A very short reminder how to use aspects in CMIS 1.1.

-Let's use a simple snippet of content model I already used in a previous post.
-Briefly, there is a type ms:document that inherits from cm:content and represents medical documents.
-Medical documents are linked to a person using and aspect ms:person that holds the person properties.
+Let's use a simple snippet of content model I already used in a previous [post](http://smasue.github .io/extract-metadata/).
+Briefly, to refresh our mind, there is a type `ms:document` that inherits from `cm:content` and represents medical documents.
+Medical documents are linked to a person using and aspect `ms:person` that holds the person properties.
 Below is the xml that describes this content model, the full file is [here]({{ site.data.blog.urlExtractMeta}}/repo-amp/src/main/amp/config/alfresco/module/repo-amp/model/medicalServiceModel.xml):
 {% highlight xml%}
 <types>